-Why this is such an essential matter in a restoration of King Lear is because it defines the form of the whole play.
+Why the casting is an essential matter in any valid restoration of King Lear is because it defines the form and artistic structure of the play.
 Is it metatheatre, drawing attention to the theatrical nature of the story, or realism, which revolts against theatrical artifice?
-Readers today, especially young students whose experience of drama comes from movies and television, inevitably judge the play against 19th century techniques of naturalism in acting, staging, and playwriting, as Tolstoy did in his scathing essay on Shakespeare.
-"Suspension of disbelief is a fundamental concept in the world of film and television, essential for the enjoyment and engagement of audiences in storytelling.
-The term refers to the willingness of an audience to overlook the fantastical parts of a narrative, allowing themselves to be fully immersed in the story."^[4] According to Matt Ray, "In order for drama, theatre, and most fiction to succeed, it has to convince us to suspend our disbelief or suspend our rational mind from saying, 'this isn't real, it is artificial."
-If Cordelia and the Fool are played by the same actor, the illusion that the characters are real is broken.
+Readers today, especially young students whose experience of drama comes from movies and television, expect to be immersed in a story without being distracted by reminders of its artificiality.
+According to Matt Ray, "one difference between a good movie and a great movie is the movie's ability to willingly suspend our disbelief."[40]
+If Cordelia and the Fool are played by the same actor, the illusion that the characters are "real" is broken.
 Dr Alannah Halay writes, "Portraying to the audience that the actor is also merely an actor stops the audience from getting lost in the performance and finding cathartic release as they typically would from traditional theatre and self-indulgent acting.
 Instead, they are constantly reminded that this is a performance and, so, are alienated from the events on stage, constantly reminded they are watching an actor."
 [5]